HL7/cqf-measures/pages/hqmf-measure-volume-one.md

     Conformance Requirement 15 (Stratification Criteria):
     Stratifier criteria SHALL NOT include HQMF logical operators.
     Each stratifier criteria child precondition SHALL include one criteriaReference element referencing a single CQL expression.
-    The CQL expression SHALL return a Boolean.
+    For patient-based measures, the CQL expression SHALL return a Boolean.
+    For event-based measures (e.g. episode-of-care), the CQL expression SHALL return a list of events of the same type as the population criteria.

 Stratification is represented using a stratifierCriteria component.
 The semantics of this component is unchanged from the HQMF specification; the only difference is that each child criteriaReference references a CQL expression that returns a boolean to determine whether a given patient meets the criteria for that stratification.
 Snippet 16 shows an example stratifier that stratifies results for two sub-populations.
 Snippet 17 shows the CQL representation of the stratifier.